JEFH507/org-chart-goose-orchestrator/backups/20251027-173349/productdescription.md

   - Summaries and dashboards for org-level oversight.

 3) Communication and standards
-- MCP for tools: reuse Goose’s extensions ecosystem.
+- MCP for tools: reuse goose’s extensions ecosystem.
 - ACP for agent endpoints: allow external clients to talk to agent instances.
 - For agent-to-agent calls:
   - Option A: a lightweight “Agent Mesh” extension exposing “send_task”/“send_note”/“request_approval” as tools, with secure HTTP/gRPC underneath.